Red Currant Sprigs vs American Hackberry

 Red Currant Sprigs

-Red currant sprigs are small, tart berries that grow in clusters on woody shrubs.
-They are rich in vitamins, particularly vitamin C, and are known for their vibrant red color and refreshing taste.
+Red currant sprigs are small, tart berries that grow in clusters and are rich in vitamins and antioxidants.
+They are commonly used in jams, jellies, and desserts due to their vibrant color and tangy flavor.

 American Hackberry